UMassAmherst-QFT-Summer-School/UMassAmherst-QFT-Summer-School.github.io/README.md

 Philip Argyres
 Monica Kang

-Schedule
+Schedule:
 TBD

-Practical Information
+Practical Information:
 For practical information on travel to UMass to attend the summer school, see here.

-List of Participants
+List of Participants: <br />
 TBD

 Registration